SciMed/style-guide/README.md

 * Always prefix jQuery variables with `$` e.g. `$finder = $('.finder')`
 * For ternary operations in coffeescript, prefer `if foo then bar else baz`
 * Use [sweetAlert.js](https://github.com/KMontag42/sweetalert2-rails) for popups (disable animations)
-* Prefer replacing HTML with content from the server over complicated javascript
+* Prefer JS templating libraries (Handlebars, Mustache) to rolling your own over-complicated JS

 # SCSS
 * See [this example](samples/scss.md) for whitespace usage.